SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 Ik▫oaʼnkār saṯgur parsāḏ. Āsā sarī Kabīr jī▫o ke cẖa▫upḏe ikṯuke.

-Invoking the One all pervasive Creator who may be known (gurprasaad-i) with the true guru’s grace.
-Baani of (sri jio) the revered Kabir, (chaupad-e) compositions of four stanzas, each of (iktuk-e) a single verse.
+Invoking the One all-pervasive Creator who may be known (gurprasaad-i) with the true guru’s grace.
+Composition of (sri jio) the revered Kabir, (chaupadey) compositions of four stanzas, each of (iktukey) one verse.

-Note: The Hindu god Brahma is believed to have four sons named Sanak, Snandan, Sanaatan and Sanat Kumar.
+Note: According to mythology, the Hindu god Brahma has four sons named Sanak, Snandan, Sanaatan and Sanat Kumar.
 They are learned sages because Brahma himself has the attribute of knowledge and his wife Sarasvati is the goddess of knowledge in Hindu mythology.
-The names of all four have been rarely used in Gurbani.
+Gurbani rarely uses the names of all four together.
 However even when one is mentioned, it is taken for all.
 The word Sankaadik meaning Sanak etc has also been used for all together.
 The Verse below uses the names of two to represent all.

 ਸਨਕ ਸਨੰਦ ਅੰਤੁ ਨਹੀ ਪਾਇਆ ॥ ਬੇਦ ਪੜੇ ਪੜਿ ਬ੍ਰਹਮੇ ਜਨਮੁ ਗਵਾਇਆ ॥੧॥